Choosing The Color Palette For Brand Logo

 The Brand Association

-While choosing the color palettes, you have to understand what is the brand associated with.
+While choosing the color palettes, you have to understand what the brand is associated with.
 This is because no one understands your brands as you do.
 So, while you are choosing the color palette, make sure that you consider the message that your brand needs to communicate with the audience.
 To begin with, you can choose colors that influence or emphasize the brand’s individuality and personalities, such as boldness, speed, compassion, efficiency, and intuition.

 According to the research, blue colors show competence while red color shows off energetic and courageous nature.
 Therefore, a company working in the automobile industry will use more sophisticated colors as compared to clubs that will choose vibrant colors.